Walter Plimmer Jr.

 Walter John Plimmer Jr. (November 22, 1900 - September 16, 1968) was an American vaudeville actor, performer, and priest.

 Early life

-Walter Plimmer Jr. was born on November 22, 1900, in Brooklyn, New York to theatrical producer, Walter Plimmer Sr. and actress Rose Linden.
+Plimmer was born on November 22, 1900, in Brooklyn, New York to theatrical producer, Walter Plimmer Sr. and actress Rose Linden.
 He was the oldest of three children.

 Broadway career

 As he was raised in the broadway business as a young boy, he spent 8 years total in the business.
 He appeared in many musical comedy productions.
 He appeared in The Gorilla, Ten Per Cent, Murray Hill, and the Hometowners which were all filmed in New York.
 Some of those other actors he played with consisted of George M. Cohan, John Boles, Pat O’Brien, Miriam Hopkins, Eddie Dowling, Fred Allen and many more.
+He was also mostly in romantic plays in New York.